dfinke/PSPx/README.md

 - Do you have a very long installation documentation for our project and need a quick way of testing it?
 - It is general purpose tool that can be used for multiple purposes like executing a tutorial documentation, using docs as a script, etc.

-Collects fenced code blocks from input markdown file and executes them in same order as they appear in the file.
+PSPx collects fenced code blocks from input markdown file and executes them in same order as they appear in the file.

 Example of fenced code block in markdown file